Ronald & Carrie Ludwig Duke in Silicon Valley Program

 Accommodations

-Student accommodations will be in furnished apartments (four students per apartment unit) offered through the Oakwood housing company in Mountain View, near major technology companies and office parks—this property's central location in the Valley provides easy access to the entire San Francisco Bay Area.
+Student accommodations in Silicon Valley will be near major technology companies and office parks, to provide easy access to the entire San Francisco Bay Area.

 Students who are not enrolled in the Duke in Silicon Valley program will not be permitted to share housing with enrolled students.